 VICNISS surveillance activities are available to all acute and some non-acute health services in Victoria.
-Public hospitals are required to participate by the Department of Health & Human Services.
+All public and private hospitals are required to participate by the Department of Health & Human Services.
 Large acute hospitals have a different program of activities than smaller facilities, due to the different range of services undertaken such as surgical services and intensive care units.

 Some surveillance “modules” are mandatory and others are optional.
 For example, surveillance of Staphylococcus aureus bacteraemia is a national indicator and thus is mandatory for all facilities in Australia.
 Other activities are mandated by the Victorian DHHS for particular health services.
 Health services should have some flexibility in choosing surveillance activities, for example if they have , or suspect they may have a particular problem which needs to be addressed.